New York State Education Department Approves IXL's Real-Time Diagnostic to Assess K-12 students

 "Setting ambitious goals is an essential first step toward getting students back on track, but to achieve those aims educators must know precisely where students stand and how to provide the right instruction and remediation to each learner," said Kate Mattison, Vice President of Curriculum at IXL Learning.
 "NYSED's approval of the Real-Time Diagnostic ensures that every district in New York can more effectively pinpoint student knowledge levels and gauge educators' impact on academic performance."

-How New York educators use IXL assess students and help them grow
+How New York educators use IXL to assess students and help them grow

 Educators turn to the Real-Time Diagnostic to gain up-to-the-minute insights on students' reading and math proficiency, ensuring teachers have an even deeper understanding of their learners' evolving needs.
 The diagnostic can be used for district- or school-wide benchmarking, and throughout the year as an instructional diagnostic, allowing schools to capture students' current knowledge levels and track their progress.
 To further target instruction, the diagnostic provides educators with personalized action plans for each student with IXL skills that align to state standards, differentiate instruction and fill knowledge gaps.